DT Midstream (NYSE:DTM) Issues FY 2022 Earnings Guidance

 DT Midstream (NYSE:DTM – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $3.30-$3.46 for the period, compared to the consensus EPS estimate of $3.60.
+The company provided earnings per share (EPS) guidance of $3.30-$3.46 for the period, compared to the consensus estimate of $3.60.
 The company issued revenue guidance of -.

-DT Midstream (NYSE:DTM – Get Rating) last announced its quarterly earnings data on Friday, February 25th.
-The company reported $0.89 earnings per share for the quarter, beating the consensus estimate of $0.81 by $0.08.
-DT Midstream had a net margin of 36.13% and a return on equity of 8.28%.
-The firm had revenue of $223.00 million for the quarter, compared to analyst estimates of $202.34 million.
-As a group, research analysts predict that DT Midstream will post 3.38 EPS for the current fiscal year.

-DTM has been the topic of several research reports.
-Zacks Investment Research upgraded shares of DT Midstream from a hold rating to a buy rating and set a $61.00 price objective on the stock in a report on Friday, April 1st.
-Credit Suisse Group lowered shares of DT Midstream from an outperform rating to a neutral rating and upped their target price for the stock from $55.00 to $58.00 in a report on Tuesday, March 8th.
-The Goldman Sachs Group lowered shares of DT Midstream from a buy rating to a neutral rating and set a $58.00 target price on the stock. in a report on Friday, March 4th.
-Mizuho upped their target price on shares of DT Midstream from $55.00 to $57.00 in a report on Tuesday, May 10th.
-Finally, Wells Fargo & Company upped their target price on shares of DT Midstream from $57.00 to $58.00 and gave the stock an overweight rating in a report on Monday, February 28th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and six have issued a buy rating to the company.
-According to MarketBeat, DT Midstream has a consensus rating of Buy and an average target price of $57.38.
+A number of analysts have recently issued reports on the company.
+Mizuho increased their target price on DT Midstream from $55.00 to $57.00 in a report on Tuesday, May 10th.
+Wells Fargo & Company increased their target price on DT Midstream from $57.00 to $58.00 and gave the company an overweight rating in a report on Monday, February 28th.
+Zacks Investment Research lowered DT Midstream from a buy rating to a hold rating in a report on Monday, May 23rd.
+Credit Suisse Group lowered DT Midstream from an outperform rating to a neutral rating and increased their target price for the company from $55.00 to $58.00 in a report on Tuesday, March 8th.
+Finally, Morgan Stanley increased their price objective on DT Midstream from $54.00 to $60.00 and gave the stock an underweight rating in a report on Tuesday, April 26th.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, DT Midstream presently has an average rating of Hold and an average price target of $57.38.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Comerica Bank raised its stake in shares of DT Midstream by 0.4% during the 4th quarter.
-Comerica Bank now owns 51,576 shares of the company’s stock valued at $2,548,000 after purchasing an additional 226 shares during the period.
-American Century Companies Inc. raised its stake in shares of DT Midstream by 5.0% during the 1st quarter.
-American Century Companies Inc. now owns 5,889 shares of the company’s stock valued at $320,000 after purchasing an additional 278 shares during the period.
-Natixis Advisors L.P. increased its stake in DT Midstream by 2.5% in the 1st quarter.
-Natixis Advisors L.P. now owns 14,265 shares of the company’s stock worth $774,000 after acquiring an additional 348 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. increased its stake in DT Midstream by 4.1% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 14,058 shares of the company’s stock worth $763,000 after acquiring an additional 551 shares during the last quarter.
-Finally, Geneos Wealth Management Inc. bought a new position in DT Midstream in the 1st quarter worth about $30,000.
-Hedge funds and other institutional investors own 76.66% of the company’s stock.

 DT Midstream, Inc provides integrated natural gas services in the United States.
 The company operates through two segments, Pipeline and Gathering.
 It develops, owns, and operates an integrated portfolio of interstate pipelines, intrastate pipelines, storage systems, lateral pipelines, gathering systems, related treatment plants, and compression and surface facilities.